 Why Go To The Museum of Contemporary Art or The Getty?

 On the constantly congested 110 Freeway, one can take in up close the utter decay of the city every 6 to 30 feet.
-That is the range of distance between the supporting pillars of the freeway on the median which are marred by the ugly scrawls of grade school drop-outs.
+That is the range of distance between the supporting pillars of the freeway on the median.
+There you can admire the ugly, illegible scrawls of grade school drop-outs.

 Vandals have decided to tag each and every concrete column in spray paint.
 Sometimes, if you sit long enough in one spot of traffic you can almost make out a word of the undecipherable wall doodling.

 You would think that it is probably not worth your life to venture late at night into the middle of a highway with a can of spray paint to deface public property.
 But that is the way rational people think, not graffiti scum.
-Apparently these taggers are of such limited mental capacity, they ascribe no value to their lives and are willing to die in the process of committing their misdemeanors.
-If one of these lowlife Da Vinci’s should be killed, I’m sure a lawyer will file a multi-million dollar wrongful death suit against the city for not keeping the perpetrator safe while engaging in a criminal act.
+Apparently these taggers are of such limited mental capacity, they ascribe no value to their lives.
+They’re willing to die in the process of committing their misdemeanors.

 The volume of graffiti on the highway is astounding and is just one of the things that makes Los Angeles a depressing place to live.